ishanvyas22/cakephp-inertiajs/README.md

 As you can see in above response you just have to set the variables that you need in you view, same as you do with your CakePHP template files.

 It follows same convention as CakePHP, so above code will render `Index.vue` component inside `Users` directory.
 In case, you want to render any other component just set component view var and it will render it accordingly.
-For example:
+For example, if you want to render `Listing.vue` file:

 ```php
     public function index()